valkey-io/valkey-py/docs/opentelemetry.rst

 Instrumentations are plugins for popular frameworks and libraries that use OpenTelemetry API to record important operations, for example, HTTP requests, DB queries, logs, errors, and more.

-To install OpenTelemetry `instrumentation <https://opentelemetry-python-contrib.readthedocs.io/en/latest/instrumentation/redis/redis.html>`_ for redis-py:
+To install OpenTelemetry `instrumentation <https://opentelemetry-python-contrib.readthedocs.io/en/latest/instrumentation/redis/redis.html>`_ for valkey-py:

 .. code-block:: shell

-   pip install opentelemetry-instrumentation-redis
+   pip install opentelemetry-instrumentation-valkey

 You can then use it to instrument code like this:

 .. code-block:: python

-   from opentelemetry.instrumentation.redis import RedisInstrumentor
+   from opentelemetry.instrumentation.valkey import ValkeyInstrumentor

-   RedisInstrumentor().instrument()
+   ValkeyInstrumentor().instrument()

-Once the code is patched, you can use redis-py as usually:
+Once the code is patched, you can use valkey-py as usually:

 .. code-block:: python

    # Sync client
-   client = redis.Redis()
+   client = valkey.Valkey()
    client.get("my-key")

    # Async client
-   client = redis.asyncio.Redis()
+   client = valkey.asyncio.Valkey()
    await client.get("my-key")

 OpenTelemetry API